Potsdamer Platz: The railways arrive

 Potsdamer Platz was also the location of Germany's first electric street lights, installed in 1882 by the electrical giant Siemens, founded and based in the city.

 Interwar years

-Potsdamer Platz in the mid-1920s, looking east into Leipziger Platz, with the Hotel Furstenhof on the right.
+Potsdamer Platz in the mid-1920s, looking east into Leipziger Platz, with the Hotel Fürstenhof on the right.
 A traffic light tower was erected on the elliptical central island in 1924.

 Observation deck in West Berlin with a view of Potsdamer Platz on the other side of the Berlin Wall, 1977.
 At the bottom of the steps is a placard showing what the square looked like in 1929.